NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 Auto-Generated Aliases

-set display_filter = $XDG_CONFIG_HOME/neomutt/create-alias.sh
+set display_filter = $XDG_CONFIG_HOME/neomutt/scripts/create-alias.sh

-set alias_file = $XDG_CONFIG_HOME/neomutt/aliases
+set alias_file = $XDG_CONFIG_HOME/neomutt/.gitignored/data/aliases

 set sort_alias = alias